Razyapoo/KGBClusteringDocumentation/technical_documentation.md

     <em>Figure 2.
 Visual group</em>
 </p>

+> **Warning** \
-The visual group is predefined by the technician in the visual configuration.
+> A visual group is predefined by a technician in the visual configuration.

-Example of visual group is shown above in the Figure 2.
+Example of a visual group is shown above in the Figure 2.
+The "pseudo-parent" node is a gray node with white nodes inside.

-Each node in a visual group must have a visual class representing that visual group.
+Each node in a visual group must have an additional visual class representing that visual group.
 It can be identical to the hierarchical class.

+> **Note** \
+> Hierarchical groups themselves can be interpreted as visual groups.
+In such a case, there is no need for a "pseudo-parent".

+An example of two visual groups "pracovisteVisualGroup" and "tema" is shown in Figure 3 below.

 <p align="center">
     <img src="img/visual_groups.png" alt="visual-groups" title="Visual groups" width="600"/><br/>
     <em>Figure 3.
 Visual groups</em>
 </p>

-> The hierarchical groups themselves can be interpreted as visual groups.
-In such a case, there is no need for a "pseudo-parent".

-An example of two visual groups "pracovisteVisualGroup" and "tema" is shown in Figure 3 above.

-> **Note**
+> **Note** \
 > The main advantage of visual groups is that you can easily move all the nodes that belong to the same group across the entire graph area at the same time.
 This way they won't be scattered all over the graph area.

 <h1 id="implementation">Implementation</h1>